edutjie/edu-todolist/README.md

 # edu-todolist
- A ReactJs based Todo List webapp that uses Google Firebase to store database and host the webapp.
+ A ReactJs based Todo List webapp that uses Google Firebase to store data to database and host the webapp.

  <h3>Visit the link below to see the actual webapp!</h3>
  <h2>https://todo-list-c2ca2.web.app/</h2>